stonesteel1023/stonesteel1023.pages/_posts/2018-06-20-word-count.md

 ---
 layout: post
-title:  "Moon Jekyll Theme"
+title:  "wordCounter"
-date:   2016-04-06
+date:   2018-06-20
-excerpt: "Minimal, one column Jekyll theme for your blog."
+excerpt: "wordCounter"
 project: true
 tag:
-- jekyll
-- moon
-- blog
-- about
+- wordCounter
-- theme
+- 글자세기
 comments: true
 ---

 <center><b>wordCounter</b> is a basic-programming, one small application.</center>

-It is my java programming practice.
-Give a **star** for motivation, It makes me happy.
+This is my Java programming practice.
+There are many "Counting words in different programming languages" but it is in different coding style for counting words by Java language.

 ## 여러가지 방법으로 코딩해보기

 #### Lambda Function coding practice
 #### Class & Interface coding practice

     import java.io.PrintStream;
     import java.util.List;
     import java.util.Map;
     import java.util.Map.Entry;
     / **
      * OBJECTIVE - to understand the interface of java.util.Map and its implementations <br/>
      * Optional: sort out the API for sorting <br/>
      * Optional: understand the use of regular expressions in Java <br/>
      *
      * ASSIGNMENT <br/>
      * Calculate the number of occurrences of words in the text without regard to the case of characters. <br/>
      *
      * REQUIREMENTS <br/>
      * A word is any sequence of characters allocated by an arbitrary
      * the number of spaces, tab characters, and line transfers. <br/>
      * It is necessary to calculate the number of occurrences of words in the text without regard for the case of characters
      * (the words 'Program' and 'program' are considered the same word!). <br/>
      * ADDITIONALLY it is possible to arrange the counting results in the order
      * decrease in the number of occurrences of a word,
      * as well as exclusion from consideration of the words enclosed inside & lt; & gt ;. <br/>
      *
      * /
     public interface WordCounter
         {
         void setText (String text);

         String getText ();

         Map<String, Long> getWordCounts ();

         List<Map.Entry<String, Long>> getWordCountsSorted ();

         List<Map.Entry<String, Long>> sortWordCounts (Map<String, Long> orig);

         void printWordCounts (PrintStream ps);

         void printWordCountsSorted (PrintStream ps);
         }

     import java.io.PrintStream;
     import java.util.*;

     public class WordCounterImpl implements WordCounter {
         private String text = null;
         private Map<String, Long> dict = null;

     @Override
     public void setText(String text) {
         this.text = text;